loosewheel/lwscratch/readme.txt

 		Moves everything from the robot's storage into an inventory (chest) immediately in front of the robot, or as much as can fit.

+Put Stack
+	If followed by an inventory item
+		Moves up to a full stack of the given inventory items from the robot's storage into an inventory (chest) immediately in front of the robot, if it can fit.

+	If followed by a text or variable item
+		Moves up to a full stack of the inventory items named in the text or variable's value from the robot's storage into an inventory (chest) immediately in front of the robot, if it can fit.

 Drop
 	If followed by an inventory item
 		Drops one of the given inventory items from the robot's storage into